Farmers Market Food Safety

 - Those interested in becoming a vendor

-- Potential risks related to food safety at farmers' markets beginning at the harvest through sale of the food product
+- evaluate potential risks related to food safety at farmers' markets from harvest through sale of the food product

-- What is needed for proper record keeping, and food or ingredient traceability
+- know what is needed for proper record keeping, and food or ingredient traceability

 Some courses also provide credits that can go towards professional certifications.
 None of the online courses offer credits that can go on a college transcript.

 Please refer to the course description to learn if a specific course offers certificates and/or credits towards professional certification.